Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 6. Why Cadulis is Relevant in Real Estate

-Cadulis proves to be particularly well-suited for this sector:
+Cadulis proves to be particularly well-suited to this sector:

-- Route optimization: essential for a large geographical area.
+- Route optimization: essential in a large geographic area.

 - Custom forms with photos and signatures: guarantees of transparency and compliance.